Azure/azure-sdk-for-net/sdk/eventhub/Azure.Messaging.EventHubs/README.md

 ### Prerequisites

-To use Azure services, including Azure Event Hubs, you'll need a Microsoft Azure Subscription.
+- **Microsoft Azure Subscription:**  To use Azure services, including Azure Event Hubs, you'll need a subscription.
 If you do not have an existing Azure account, you may sign up for a free trial or use your MSDN subscriber benefits when you [create an account](https://account.windowsazure.com/Home/Index).

-To interact with Azure Event Hubs, you'll also need to have an Event Hub available.
+- **Event Hubs namespace with an Event Hub:** To interact with Azure Event Hubs, you'll also need to have a namespace and Event Hub  available.
 If you are not familiar with creating Azure resources, you may wish to follow the step-by-step guide for [creating an Event Hub using the Azure portal](https://docs.microsoft.com/en-us/azure/event-hubs/event-hubs-create).
 There, you can also find detailed instructions for using the Azure CLI, Azure PowerShell, or Azure Resource Manager (ARM) templates to create an Event Hub.

-To quickly create the needed Event Hubs resources in Azure and to view your connection string, you can deploy our sample template by clicking:
+To quickly create the needed Event Hubs resources in Azure and to receive a connection string for them, you can deploy our sample template by clicking:

 [![](http://azuredeploy.net/deploybutton.png)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FAzure%2Fazure-sdk-for-net%2Fmaster%2Fsdk%2Feventhub%Azure.Messaging.EventHubs%2Fassets%2Fsamples-azure-deploy.json)